-Following the introduction of non-pharmaceutical interventions (NPIs) such as social distancing in March 2020, an ongoing rise in cases is expected for several more weeks as these measures take effect.
+In both scenarios, following the introduction of non-pharmaceutical interventions (NPIs) such as social distancing in March 2020, an ongoing rise in cases is expected for several more weeks as these measures take effect.
 The subsequent trajectory of the disease is dependent on the success of the implementation of these NPIs, how long they are sustained for and the introduction of other NPIs or pharmaceutical interventions.